-Just about every standing building in the small, coastal town of Refugio, TX suffered some sort of damage–if not total destruction–from Hurricane Harvey on August 2017.
+Just about every standing building in the small, coastal town of Refugio, TX, suffered some sort of damage, if not total destruction, from Hurricane Harvey in August 2017.

-Stan Sherwood, who has been deployed at multiple different sites as a Minuteman Disaster Response volunteer, said the damage in Refugio was comparable to the damage that is left by a tornado; except tornadoes generally leave a path of destruction.
+Stan Sherwood, who has deployed to multiple different sites as a Minuteman Disaster Response volunteer, said the damage in Refugio was comparable to the damage left by a tornado, except tornadoes generally leave a path of destruction.
 Harvey destroyed the entire town.

 “We got a list of the first responders,” Sherwood said.
 “We always want to help them first because they need to be out helping others.
-We worked to get their homes stabilized so they didn’t have to worry as much about their family.
-We let them use our trailer (which has six restrooms with showers and toilet facilities) so they could shower, or got trees out of their driveway so they could get their cars out.
-Just whatever we could do to help them.
+We worked to get their homes stabilized, so they didn’t have to worry as much about their family.
+We let them use our trailer so they could shower or got trees out of their driveway so they could get their cars out.
+Just whatever we could do to help them.”

-Sherwood said they had about 150 people taking showers in the trailers per day.
-A lot of the first responders didn’t have a place to stay, so they slept in their cars at night and use the showers and restroom facilities that were provided.
+Many first responders didn’t have a place to stay, so they slept in their cars at night and used the showers and restroom facilities that Minuteman provided.